Bhaskar-git-oss/KitBot/README.md

 ## Notes

-- The bot auto-walks `portalWalkDistance` blocks forward ~6s after spawn.
+- Bot auto-walks `portalWalkDistance` blocks ~6s after spawn.
 Make sure it's facing the portal on login.
-- If spawning in a lobby, manually run `/skiplobby` on the account first.
+- If it spawns in a lobby, log in manually and run `/skiplobby` first.
-- Head movement and auto-messages pause automatically during kit delivery.
+- Head movement and auto-messages pause during delivery automatically.
-- After delivery the bot `/kill`s itself — intentional, resets inventory and position.
+- The `/kill` after delivery is intentional — resets inventory and position.
-- `op` console commands and `addplayer`/`removeplayer` whisper commands all write to `config.json` immediately — changes survive restarts.
+- `op` and `addplayer`/`removeplayer` commands write to `config.json` immediately.
+Changes survive restarts.
-- All bots stagger login by 3.5s to avoid simultaneous connection spam.
+- Bots stagger login by 3.5s to avoid spamming the server.
-- The cooldown window is bot-wide, not per-player.
-One player per window, everyone else waits in queue.
+- Cooldown is bot-wide, not per-player — one delivery per window, everyone else waits.

 ---